 The Master Gardener Volunteers of Rockland County designed and maintain the beautiful demonstration gardens that surround the offices of CCE Rockland Education Center.
 The Master Gardener Volunteers' try out new and different plants to determine their suitability for our area.
 Some of the plants are selected for drought tolerance or deer resistance.
 Others for size, blooming time, or winter interest.
 Maintenance follows Cornell’s Integrated Pest Management (IPM).
 This approach encourages the minimal use of toxic pesticides.

-As of September of 2014 two new Vegetable Gardens have been put in at Rockland County Cooperative Extension.
 The gardens are in development and more information will be available soon.

 The Cutting Garden demonstrates annuals and perennials that are perfect for floral arranging.
 It also presents ideas for growing plants well suited for life in a vase.